-The communication studies minor complements the skills the student gains in his or her major discipline by providing specialized skills in workplace communication, including the development of written and oral communication skills and a greater understanding of human interaction.
+The Communication Studies minor complements the skills the student gains in his or her major discipline by providing specialized skills in workplace communication, including the development of written and oral communication skills and a greater understanding of human interaction.

 A minor in Communication Studies requires the completion of 15 credits of coursework in Communication Studies.
-All COMM, JOUR, SPCH, and WRTG courses apply.
-It is recommended that students take COMM 300 early in the minor (if they have not already applied the course toward other degree requirements).
+All courses In COMM, JOUR, SPCH, and WRTG apply.
+Students are recommended to take COMM 300 early in the minor if not already applied toward other degree requirements.